 The most common type of cooking fire is the dry cooking fire.
 The water or moisture boils out of the pan and the food left in the pan scorches, producing smoke.
 The heat may sometimes damage the surrounding area.
 The smoke may leave a residue and an order.

-Grease fires can occur when oil or grease type foods are heated beyond manufacturer’s recommendations and catch fire.
-A grease fire can do significant damage to your home and if left unattended can spread.
+Grease fires can occur when oil or greasy types of foods are heated beyond the manufacturer's recommendations and catch fire.
+A grease fire can do significant damage to your home, and if left unattended, can spread.
 Open flames can extend to surrounding cabinets or other combustible items.
 If unnoticed, a grease fire can grow into a major house fire, engulfing the entire kitchen, adjacent rooms or even the attic.
-This becomes a dangerous life-threatening fire.
+This becomes a dangerous, life-threatening fire.

 What can you do if there is a kitchen fire?